Most of us want more out of life.

 Printing and binding your book

-Jon and Missy recommend that you print your final version of your book and then bind it.
+Jon and Missy recommend that you print the final version of your book and then bind it.
 This helps to hold you accountable, and you can read it whenever you need to.

 This final step is like a little boost that you get to use to keep yourself in check.
 You now have a book that’s completely about you, and it maps out everything great that you’re planning on in your life.

 My Lifebook experience

 When I first started with Lifebook, I was a little apprehensive.
 I wasn’t entirely sure how to react to all of the information.
 And the pre-assessment stressed me out a bit.

 But once I completed it, I was excited to try and raise my score.

 During the courses, I was impressed.
 It got me thinking a lot about my life.

 I was excited about the health and fitness section, but truthfully, I found the most fulfilling ones to be the ones I started off as being most apprehensive about.

 For example, the two categories of parenting and love life don’t currently apply to me.
 I’m not in a relationship, nor do I have kids.
-So going over those two topics were interesting to see.
+So going over those two topics was interesting to see.
 And it made me learn more about myself than I would’ve thought possible.

 In my opinion, Lifebook was worth the cost for me.
 Whether you get the fee refunded or not, I think the $500 is a fair price for everything that you get.